-The policy excludes active ingredients that provide therapeutic benefit when present in a product approved by the FDA New Drug Application process.
+The commitment excludes active ingredients that provide therapeutic benefit when present in a product approved by the FDA New Drug Application process.

-Approximately 90,000 SKUs and 700 suppliers are covered by the policy.
+Approximately 90,000 SKUs and 700 suppliers are covered by the commitment.

 Priority Chemical: priority chemicals are substances with certain hazardous properties that can affect human health, and/or the environment.
 A priority chemical is defined as a chemical that meets the criteria for classification as a carcinogen, mutagen, reproductive toxicant, or is persistent, bioaccumulative, and toxic; or any chemical for which there is "scientific evidence of probable serious effects to human health or the environment which give rise to an equivalent level of concern1."

-Walmart Priority Chemicals: Walmart U.S. and Sam's Club U.S. have defined authoritative and regulatory lists (see Appendix 1) to identify "Walmart Priority Chemicals" within the scope of this policy.
+Walmart Priority Chemicals: Walmart U.S. and Sam’s Club U.S. stores have defined authoritative and regulatory lists (see Appendix 1) to identify "Walmart Priority Chemicals" within the scope of this commitment.